pgdogdev/helm-ee/README.md

 ## AWS access (EKS / IRSA)

 The control plane reads RDS topology and CloudWatch metrics so the dashboard can show your databases alongside the PgDog workloads.
-To do that on EKS without baking long-lived keys into the cluster, the recommended path is **IRSA** (IAM Roles for Service Accounts): the pod's ServiceAccount is annotated with an IAM role ARN, the EKS pod-identity webhook injects a projected token, and the AWS SDK inside the container exchanges that token for temporary credentials via STS.
+To do that in EKS without baking long-lived keys into the cluster, the recommended path is **IRSA** (IAM Roles for Service Accounts).

 This needs three things, only one of which is in the chart:

 1. **An OIDC provider for the cluster, registered in IAM.** This is a one-time per-cluster setup (`eksctl utils associate-iam-oidc-provider --cluster <name> --approve`, or the equivalent Terraform / console steps).
-Without it, STS has nothing to validate the projected token against.
 2. **An IAM role** whose trust policy lets the pod's ServiceAccount assume it, with a permissions policy granting read access to RDS and CloudWatch.
 Details below.
 3. **`control.aws.roleArn`** set to that role's ARN.
 The chart annotates the ServiceAccount with `eks.amazonaws.com/role-arn: <roleArn>`, and the rest happens automatically inside the pod.